cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 **Validator Set Change (VSC)**: A change in the validator set of the provider chain that must be reflected in the validator set of the consumer chain.
 A VSC consists of a batch of validator updates, i.e., changes in the voting power granted to validators on the provider chain and, due to CCV, also on the consumer chain.

-> **Background**: In the context of single-chain validation, the changes of the validator set are triggered by the Staking module.
-For more details, take a look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/modules/staking/).
+> **Background**: In the context of single-chain validation, the changes of the validator set are triggered by the *Staking module*,
+> i.e., a module of the ABCI application that implements the proof of stake mechanism needed by the [security model](#security-model).
+> For more details, take a look at the [Staking module documentation](https://docs.cosmos.network/master/modules/staking/) of Cosmos SDK.

 **Matured VSC**: A VSC that has matured on the consumer chain, i.e., a certain period of time, known as the *unbonding period* (i.e., `UnbondingPeriod`) has elapsed since the VSC was applied by the consumer chain.